vibbits/rnaseq-editing/README.md

     > * Please check [nf-core/configs](https://github.com/nf-core/configs#documentation) to see if a custom config file to run nf-core pipelines already exists for your Institute.
 If so, you can simply use `-profile <institute>` in your command.
 This will enable either `docker` or `singularity` and set the appropriate execution settings for your local compute environment.

-4. Start running your own analysis!
+4. Start running your own analysis using Docker locally!

     ```console
     nextflow run vibbits/rnaseq-editing \